mjrode/insomnia-plugin-decode-current-jwt-user/README.md

 ## Decoding Usage
-Add any JWT's that you want to decode as environment variables.
+1. Add the JWT that you want to decode as an environment variable.

-You can dynamically set these using the `Response -> Body Attribute` [template](https://support.insomnia.rest/article/40-template-tags).
+   * You can dynamically set these using the `Response -> Body Attribute` [template](https://support.insomnia.rest/article/40-template-tags).
+2. Select